By Robert Duquette, CPA

 I did not set out to change or corroborate anybody’s opinion of the president.
 All I hoped to achieve is to remind readers of the promises made, put forward the relevant metrics and results to date, cite generally accepted supporting and authoritative sources, and let you decide whether or not more tax policy changes are needed.

-For what it’s worth, my own opinion (not that of the PICPA, the AICPA, Lehigh University, or anyone else I may be affiliated with), is that it is difficult to conclude anything other than that the TCJA has thus far lived up to only a few key promises: providing tax relief for individual taxpayers (especially if they own a small business); simplifying taxes for individuals who no longer have to file or are eligible for the higher standard deduction; and providing even more tax relief for C corporations and multinational companies.
-(But these accomplishments may be threatened by current and pending tariff wars.)
+For what it’s worth, my own opinion (not that of the PICPA, the AICPA, Lehigh University, or any other organization I may be affiliated with), is that it is difficult to conclude anything other than that the TCJA has thus far lived up to only a few key promises: providing tax relief for individual taxpayers (especially if they own a small business); simplifying taxes for individuals who no longer have to file or are eligible for the higher standard deduction; providing even more tax relief for C corporations and multinational companies, avoiding a recession, and moderately stimulating capital expenditures.
+(But even these accomplishments may be threatened by tariff wars and the uncertainty of what may happen to the tax code under a new administration.)

 For my final, overall verdict when considering the longer term, one could reasonably argue that the relief for those who are clearly benefiting from tax reform (businesses and higher income taxpayers) may not necessarily be the “fairest” policy over time when considering the insufficient reinvestment of tax savings into the economy, lack of skilled and unskilled labor, lack of significant economic growth, and potential impact of growing deficits.
-It is, therefore, difficult for me to conclude anything other than we will inevitably face higher and more burdensome income taxes, especially the middle class, or a new type of national tax; and that we will soon experience reductions in infrastructure, defense, and climate remediation investments, as well as reductions in social safety nets that will affect all of us, directly or indirectly, particularly the middle class and those who are poor.
+It is, therefore, difficult for me to conclude anything other than we will inevitably face higher and more burdensome income and payroll taxes, regardless of who wins in 2020, and that burden will fall especially on the wealthy and the middle class, and/or a new type of national tax will be created.
+Otherwise, we will soon experience reductions in infrastructure, defense, and climate remediation investments, as well as reductions in social safety nets that will affect all of us, directly or indirectly, particularly the middle class and those who are poor.

-With an informed electorate and a wider base off support, perhaps a “Tax Reform 2.0” can be developed with more focus on growing GDP while keeping these long term challenges in mind and without contributing to growing income inequality.
+With an informed electorate and a wider base off support, perhaps a “Tax Reform 2.0” can be developed by whichever party is in control after 2020, with more focus on growing GDP while keeping these long term challenges in mind and without contributing to growing income inequality.

 Robert Duquette, CPA, is Professor of Practice in the College of Business at Lehigh University, a member of the Griffin/Stevens & Lee Tax and Consulting Network, and a retired EY tax partner.
 He has served on PICPA’s Federal Taxation Committee for over 25 years, focusing on federal tax reform and the national debt.